MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the Create a new process screen for the Power Apps Insights template.](media/process-mining-templates/create-app-process.png "Create a new process screen for the Power Apps Insights template")

-1. Repeat steps 13 through 15 in the Create and run the Desktop Flows template section earlier in this article.
+1. Complete the **Connect data source** screen by doing steps 13 through 15 in the **Create and run the Desktop Flows template** section earlier in this article.

 ### Visualize the process map for the Power Apps Insights template